-The Company received federal net income tax refunds of \$141 million in 2020 and \$551 million in 2019.
+The Company made payments in the amount of \$849 million in 2021 and received refunds in the amount of \$141 million in 2020.

-The total income taxes incurred in the current and prior years that will be a vailable for recoupment in the event of future net capital losses totaled \$354 million related to 2020, \$54 million related to 2019, and \$86 million related to 2018.
+The total income taxes incurred in the current and prior years that will be available for recoupment in the event of future net capital losses totaled \$61 million related to 2021, \$430 million related to 2020, and \$164 million related to 2019.

 MassMutual and its eligible U.S. subsidiaries are included in a consolidated U.S. federal income tax return.
 MassMutual and its eligible U.S. subsidiaries also file income tax returns in various states and foreign jurisdictions.
 MassMutual and its eligible U.S. subsidiaries and certain affiliates (the Parties) have executed and are subject to a written tax allocation agreement (the Agreement).
 The Agreement sets forth the manner in which the total combined federal income tax is allocated among the Parties.
-The Agreement provides MassMutual with the enforceable right to recoup federal income taxes paid in prior years in the event of future netcapital losses, which it may incur.
+The Agreement provides MassMutual with the enforceable right to recoup federal income taxes paid in prior years in the event of future net capital losses, which it may incur.
 Further, the Agreement provides MassMutual with the enforceable right to utilize its net losses carried forward as an offset to future net income subject to federal income taxes.